-Make sure you're still covered for what you need following last year's change to the tiered-system of health cover.
+Make sure you're still covered for what you need following changes to the tiered system of health cover.

-Hospital insurance went through big changes last year.
+Hospital insurance recently went through big changes.
 Policies are now classified as:

-- Gold – full or top cover health insurance in a private hospital; it includes services such as rehabilitation, pregnancy, and hip/knee replacements
+- Gold – full or top cover health insurance in a private hospital, which includes services such as rehabilitation, pregnancy, and hip/knee replacements

-- Silver – medium cover; includes heart surgery and nearly all cancer surgeries
+- Silver – medium cover, which includes heart surgery and nearly all cancer surgeries

-- Bronze – low cover; includes flu, broken bones, asthma, tonsils, breast and prostate surgery
+- Bronze – low cover, which includes treatment for the flu, broken bones, asthma, tonsils, breast and prostate surgery

 - Basic – very little cover, if any.